leongyj/Charts-BookDoc/README.md

 6. Go to GitHub, and create a new release with the branch in origin(Because push tag from local to Github required further work)
 7. Name the release & tag as vx.x.x -> v4.1.3
 8. after the tag created, lastly is to type 'pod trunk push --allow-warnings' to update the pod code
+9. It could take up to 30 minutes for Cocoapods to reflect the latest version in public

 Note:
-If having error '[!]
+1. If having error '[!]
 Authentication token is invalid or unverified.
 Either verify it with the email that was sent or register a new session.'
 Run the following command to register again, then run 'pod trunk push --allow-warnings' pod trunk register <your email address> 'Your Name'